Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. figure:: img/using_tilesets_eraser_tool.webp
    :align: center
-   :alt: Using the Eraser tool to remove unwanted tiles from the TileSet atlas
+   :alt: Using the Eraser tool to remove unwanted tiles from the LayeredTileSet atlas

-   Using the Eraser tool to remove unwanted tiles from the TileSet atlas
+   Using the Eraser tool to remove unwanted tiles from the LayeredTileSet atlas

 You can also right-click a tile and choose **Delete**, as an alternative to the Eraser tool.

 .. tip::

-    Like in the 2D and TileMap editors, you can pan across the TileSet panel using the middle or right mouse buttons, and zoom using the mouse wheel or buttons in the top-left corner.
+    Like in the 2D and LayeredTileMap editors, you can pan across the LayeredTileSet panel using the middle or right mouse buttons, and zoom using the mouse wheel or buttons in the top-left corner.

-If you wish to source tiles from several tilesheet images for a single TileSet, create additional atlases and assign textures to each of them before continuing.
+If you wish to source tiles from several tilesheet images for a single LayeredTileSet, create additional atlases and assign textures to each of them before continuing.
 It is also possible to use one image per tile this way (although using tilesheets is recommended for better usability).